 What percentage of students receive financial aid at Pomfret?

-For the most recent school year, 42 percent of the student body received financial assistance, drawn from a budget of approximately $4 million.
+For the most recent school year, 41 percent of the student body received need-based financial aid, drawn from a budget of approximately $4.5 million.

 Smart Tuition » Multiple Payments

 - Tuition and fees are paid in 12, 11, 10, 9 or 8 monthly payments beginning in April, May, June, July, or August respectively to Smart Tuition on a schedule that meets your contract obligation.